Applying to Study Abroad in the Summer

 - For summer courses taken for credit, the Office of Financial Aid offers aid recipients student loans to help meet the costs of summer courses.

 - If you are not enrolling in a Princeton summer program, you must obtain pre-approval of the courses from the relevant departmental representative and the Office of International Programs to receive Princeton credit for your summer studies.

-- To obtain pre-approval, you must complete the Approval Form for a Course Taken at Another Institution.
+- To obtain pre-approval, you must complete the Approval Form for a Course Taken at Another Institution, available in our Global Programs System (GPS).
 As part of the approval process, the course description/syllabus must be reviewed and approved by the relevant departmental representative and the Office of International Programs.
 Courses that are pre-approved must be passed with a grade of C or better to qualify for credit.

 - Make sure you review the guidelines for approval before submitting your approval form.

 N.B.
-All courses that are proposed for Princeton course credit must appear on a transcript of an accredited, degree-granting institution.
-Students who study language at commercial language institutes may earn placement in higher level language courses at Princeton, but may not receive course credit.
+Normally, all courses that are proposed for Princeton course credit must appear on a transcript of an accredited, degree-granting institution.

 If you completed a non-Princeton program, you should have the program/university submit an official copy of your transcript to: